-Perkins & Will is a huge company that puts an awful lot of attention into sustainability.
+Perkins & Will is a huge company that puts an awful lot of attention to sustainability.
 They claim to have a staff with more Leaders in Energy and Environment Design than any other company.

 So landing a job with them is definitely not a bad thing.
-They have offices all over the U.S, including Chicago, Dallas and Washington D.C and other major cities.
+They have offices all over the U.S, including Chicago, Dallas, and Washington D.C and other major cities.

 The company's ethos is built on bringing a sense of community to their projects, so designers are encouraged to bring an atmosphere of inclusion and fun into projects that range from hotels to airports.
 Stantec has offices in every corner of the U.S so chances are you're not too far from one right now!

 Our final company profile is HKS, an architecture firm based in Dallas, Texas.
 We like HKS because they want employees to shape the company.
 And in such a creative industry that has to be a positive thing.
 Their track record isn't too bad either.
 You may have noticed that little stadium they built for the Dallas Cowboys?

 All three of these companies are looking to the future, and are big enough to offer opportunities to fledgling interior designers.

 If you would prefer a smaller scale then why not try working for residential home developers and home furnishing stores.
 Many others have kickstarted their interior design careers this way.
 Or maybe you're looking to work in a much more specific job, like designing the interiors of yachts, schools or restaurants?
 There are companies that specialize in all of these.